ambiguousname/diplomat/WasmABINotes.md

 }
 ```

-We instead pass in a pointer to the struct:
+We instead pass in a pointer to the struct (per https://github.com/WebAssembly/tool-conventions/blob/main/BasicCABI.md#function-arguments-and-return-values):

 ```js
 intoA() {